moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-tour-trail-you-need.md

 ## Salle Daru
 Neoclassicism was born in opposition to the Rococo style which was the dominating art movement of the 18th century.
 It focused on simplicity, clarity, and symmetry, and had a clear preference for representing scenes from Greco-Roman antiquity.
 Neoclassicism eventually had to compete with Romanticism, which had emerged as a reaction to the rigidity and lack of sensuality of the former.

 The artist who led the Neoclassicism wave in France was Jacques-Louis David.
 David is the perfect example of what would be considered today a "history nerd", and this definitely could be seen in his art as he represented many little-known stories from classical antiquity.
-Some of my favourite David paintings that are exhibited in the Louvre and that I believe should not be missed are *The Coronation of Napoleon*, *Leonidas at Thermopylae*, and the eternally beautiful *oath of the Horatii*.
+Some of my favourite David paintings that are exhibited in the Louvre and that I believe should not be missed are <a href="https://en.wikipedia.org/wiki/The_Coronation_of_Napoleon" target="_blank" style="color:darkorange">The Coronation of Napoleon</a>, <a href="https://en.wikipedia.org/wiki/Leonidas_at_Thermopylae" target="_blank" style="color:darkorange">Leonidas at Thermopylae</a>, and the eternally beautiful <a href="https://en.wikipedia.org/wiki/Oath_of_the_Horatii" target="_blank" style="color:darkorange">The Oath of the Horatii</a>.

 ![david-horatii](../../images/2048px-_Oath_of_the_Horatii__by_Jacques-Louis_David.jpg)

 David had many apprentices who history has come to remember as the *Davidians*, some of them kept his art philosophy alive by following the Neoclassicism route.
-The most notable ones are Girodet-Trioson, and Ingres, whose work surround their master's in *Salle Daru*, such as Ingres' *Grande Odalisque* and *The Apotheosis of Homer* (which sees Homer deified in the presence of some of history's most influential personnages) and Girodet-Trioson's *Scene from a deluge* (a representation of the mythical catastrophe known as the deluge, a painting is actually closer to Romanticism than Neoclassicism).
+The most notable ones are Girodet-Trioson, and Ingres, whose work surround their master's in *Salle Daru*, such as Ingres' <a href="https://en.wikipedia.org/wiki/Grande_Odalisque" target="_blank" style="color:darkorange">Grande Odalisque</a> and <a href="https://en.wikipedia.org/wiki/The_Apotheosis_of_Homer_(Ingres)" target="_blank" style="color:darkorange">The Apotheosis of Homer</a> (which sees Homer deified in the presence of some of history's most influential personnages) and Girodet-Trioson's <a href="https://en.wikipedia.org/wiki/Scene_from_a_Deluge" target="_blank" style="color:darkorange">Scene from a deluge</a> (a representation of the mythical catastrophe known as the deluge, a painting is actually closer to Romanticism than Neoclassicism).

 ![ingres-homer](../../images/23837726053_eff1d18673_k.jpg)